 For a short time during World War II, Hanyzewski was one of the top pitching prospects in the Chicago Cubs organization.
 The big-league club thought so much of him that he made the Cubs’ Opening Day roster in 1942, just a few months after being signed off the campus of the University of Notre Dame.
 Veteran Cubs pitcher Claude Passeau called him “the best young pitching prospect I ever saw.”1 Hanyzewski had an excellent season as a reliever and spot starter in 1943, posting a winning record for a second-division club.
 But the next year he hurt his arm, and never fully recovered.
 Two years later Hanyzewski, not yet 27 years old, was done with professional baseball.

 Edward Michael Hanyzewski was born on September 18, 1920, in Union Mills, Indiana, a small community in the northwestern part of the state halfway between Gary and South Bend.
-His parents were Louis and Anna Hanyzewski, Polish immigrants.
-He had an older brother, Julius, and three younger sisters; Lucy, Anna, and Helen.
-By the time of the 1930 US Census, the family had moved to South Bend, and in the 1940 Census Ed's father, Louis, was listed as working as a laborer in the farm implements industry.
+His parents were Louis and Franciszka “Frances” (Klodzinski) Hanyzewski, Polish immigrants.
+Louis’ first wife, Josephea, died during the Spanish flu epidemic.
+His second wife, Frances, Ed’s mother, died in 1923 when Ed was three years old.
+Louis then married Anna Bancer, who became Ed’s stepmother.
+By the time of the 1930 US Census, the family, which included Ed’s siblings and step-siblings, had moved to South Bend.
+In the 1940 Census Ed's father, Louis, was listed as working as a laborer in the farm implements industry.

 Hanyzewski had a very difficult childhood.
-His mother, Anna, died when he was young, and his father, who drank heavily, beat him often.
+In addition to the loss of his mother, his father, who drank heavily, beat him often.
 He remembered many nights sleeping under the front porch, and times when the only food he had was what he could find in neighbors’ vegetable gardens.
 At an early age he vowed that if he ever married and had children, he would always make sure there was food on the table.
 These experiences shaped Hanyzewski’s character and helped provide the determination needed to help him succeed as a major-league pitcher, and in other aspects of his life after his baseball career was over.

 Despite the obstacles, Ed became an accomplished all-around athlete at Washington High School in South Bend.
 He was an excellent basketball player and a star left end on the state championship football team.
 But baseball was his best sport.
 He led his high-school team to three consecutive conference championships, and American Legion Post 357 to the national championship game in 1941.